Noisy Breathing (Stertor, Stridor or Wheezing)

-- Fixed narrowing of the airway at birth can result from certain conditions.
+- Fixed narrowing of the airway at birth- certain conditions can cause a child to be born with a narrowed airway.
 This can occur at multiple points in the respiratory tract.
 An example of this includes congenital subglottic stenosis.

-- Floppy tissues in the respiratory tract can cause noisy breathing due to the collapse of these tissues into the airway.
-This can partially obstruct airflow.
-Examples of this include pharyngomalacia, laryngomalacia, tracheomalacia and bronchomalacia.
+- Floppy tissues in the respiratory tract can cause noisy breathing.
+This is because of collapse of these tissues into the airway.
+This can partially obstruct airflow and cause collapse of surrounding tissues.
+Examples of this include pharyngomalacia, laryngomalacia, tracheomalacia, and bronchomalacia.

-- Compression of the airway from an external structure can be due to a crossing blood vessel, the heart or other structures outside of the airway that put pressure on the airway and cause collapse.
+- Compression of the airway from an external structure.
+This can be due to a crossing blood vessel, the heart, or other structures outside of the airway that put pressure on the airway and cause collapse.

 - Spasm of the airways related to underlying medical conditions, like asthma, or due to irritants in the environment.

-- Recurrent Respiratory Papillomatosis (RRP) can cause a problem with the voice and also can cause noisy breathing.
+- Recurrent Respiratory Papillomatosis can cause a problem with the voice and can also cause noisy breathing.

-Evaluation of noisy breathing starts with documenting the patient’s history and performing a physical examination.
+Evaluation of noisy breathing starts with obtaining a history and performing a physical examination.
 This information is critical in narrowing down the cause of noisy breathing and in determining how severe the symptoms are.
-Important aspects of the history include whether it was present at birth, or developed later on, and the course in time over which it developed.
-Certain characteristics of the noisy breathing help to determine the location of narrowing.
-These include whether noisy breathing occurs on inspiration, expiration or both.
-The pitch and loudness of noisy breathing also is an important factor.
+Important aspects of the history include whether it was present at birth, or has developed later on, and the time course over which it has developed.
+Certain characteristics of the noisy breathing help us to determine the location of narrowing.
+These include whether noisy breathing occurs on inspiration, expiration, or both.
+The pitch and loudness of noisy breathing is also an important factor.

-Depending on the history and examination findings, a pediatric otolaryngologist may recommend an in-office laryngoscopy/nasopharyngoscopy or an operative laryngoscopy and bronchoscopy.
-At times, certain x-rays or other tests, like sleep studies and swallowing studies, may be recommended.
+Depending on the history and examination findings, your Pediatric Otolaryngologist may recommend an In-Office Laryngoscopy/Nasopharyngoscopy or an Operative Laryngoscopy and Bronchoscopy.
+At times, certain X-Rays or other tests, like Sleep Studies and Swallowing Studies may be recommended.